-Pre-wash your clothing
+Pre-wash your Clothes

-If you want to take advantage of its deodorizing properties, it’s a good idea to soak your clothes in a solution of baking soda and water overnight.
+To take advantage of its deodorizing properties, soak your clothes in a solution of baking soda and water overnight.
 This will give it time to effectively eliminate unwanted odors from your clothing.

 - 1 cup of baking soda (200 g)